Beinsezii/bsz-gimp-plugins/README.md

 # bsz-gimp-plugins
 ### Plugins for GIMP 2.99+
-Currently at the "I *think* I understand this now" phase.

-Needs the bszgw.py file from https://github.com/Beinsezii/BSZGW at the root.
-Will be bundled with releases.

-Should work with windows.
-Can't really test since there's no 2.99 builds yet.
-Everything's either python standard library or PyGobject, and gimp should bundle those as it's necessary for thier own python scripts.

 ## Installation
 Either
  - Download the release and unpack it into your already existing plugins folder
  - Or, for cleanliness, unpack the release to its own folder and add that folder as a plug-in directory in Gimp's folder settings

+## Building
+Needs the bszgw.py file from https://github.com/Beinsezii/BSZGW at the root.
+Will be bundled with releases.

+Compiling any shared libraries needs rustc and the rustup toolchain for the target platform.
+Small build scripts provided for Linux.

 ## Current Plugins